 - The Sinoviet Tower in New Alexandria from Halo: Reach, and by extension the Reflection multiplayer map, is a remake of the Ivory Tower from Halo 2.

-- Fort Schmerzen from the first Medal of Honor is heavily reinforced by the time of Allied Assault.
+- Fort Schmerzen from the first game is heavily reinforced by the time of Allied Assault.
 The theme music also recieves an awesome rearrangement.
 Earlier, in Mission 4, you revisit locations from the first game's G3 Officer and Railgun Greta missions.

 - In the Marathon series, "Sorry Don't Make It So" from 2 is a remix of "Pfhor Your Eyes Only" from "1', and "Begging for Mercy" from 2 was remixed into "Hang Brain" for Infinity.
 The Infinity Vidmaster's Challenge levels are tougher versions of "Try Again" from 1, "If I Had a Rocket Launcher" from 2, and "You Think You're Big Time" from Infinity itself.